Hello there!! How is it going?

 The kind of workloads supported by LogDevice are event logging, stream processing, ML training pipelines, transaction logging, replicated state machines etc.

 Guys this is pretty much it.
 I did quite a bit of research on the persistence layer of Facebook & I think I’ve covered all the primary databases deployed at Facebook.
 If you have any more information regarding the architecture.
-Please do share with us.
+Please do share.

 Also, this article will be continually updated as Facebook’s systems evolve.
 I will also cover the architecture & flows of different components of Facebook such as the messenger, news feed etc. in separate articles.